 Your checkup before pregnancy

 A preconception checkup helps your health care provider make sure that your body is ready for pregnancy.
-If you can, meet with the health care provider you want to take care of you when you do get pregnant.
+If you can, get your checkup from the health care provider you want to take care of you during pregnancy.
 You can get a preconception checkup any time — even up to a year before you want to get pregnant.

-During a preconception checkup, your provider:
+At your preconception checkup, your provider:

 Your provider may: